Polish football in the interwar period: After the Olympics, National Team until the end of 1926

 For the rest of the period described (1924–1926), Poland rated poorly, occasionally winning some games against such teams as Estonia, Finland or Turkey, but also losing many, with Hungary, amateur team of Czechoslovakia or Sweden.

 The biggest success of these years was the routing of Finland 7–1 on 8 August 1926 in Poznań.
 Also, on 12 September 1926, Poland beat Turkey 6–1, this game taking place in Lwów.
 However, those teams were regarded as somehow "second class".
 Facing tougher opponents, the Poles would most likely lose (like on 1 November 1925, in Kraków, Poland – Sweden 2-6 or on 20 August 1926 in Budapest, Hungary – Poland 4–1).
 At the end of 1926, Poland went to Scandinavia.
-On October 3 in Stockholm, the Poles lost to Sweden 3-1 and a week later in Oslo, Poland beat Norway 4–3.
+On October 3 in Stockholm, the Poles lost to Sweden 3-1 but a week later in Oslo, Poland beat Norway 4–3.

-Among players, who would represent the country, majority of them came from Kraków's clubs, Cracovia and Wisła, Pogoń Lwów, Warta Poznań, Polonia Warszawa and ŁKS Łódź.
+Among players, who would represent the country, the majority of them came from Kraków's clubs, Cracovia and Wisła, Pogoń Lwów, Warta Poznań, Polonia Warszawa and ŁKS Łódź.
 This means that just like in the early 1920s, the same teams played key roles in Polish football.
 After Adam Obrubanski, Poland's managers were Tadeusz Kuchar and then Tadeusz Synowiec.